 Kraft Heinz Company

-At the top of the Glassdoor list is Kraft Heinz.
 On a five-star rating scale, many employees have given the company a rating of one star out of five!
 Yikes.
-The main complaints from staff include poor work-life balance (one employee claims that 11-hour days are the norm) and that the view on senior management is mediocre at best.
+The main complaints from staff include poor work-life balance (one employee claims that 11-hour days are the norm) and that the view of senior management is mediocre at best.

 Cable and telecommunications companies usually struggle to win customer satisfaction, and it seems like Dish fails their employees, too.
 Dish field agents and customer relations employees both have severe complaints about dealing with customers.
 Dish is also considered one of the meanest companies, and with a score of 2.6, it’s not hard to believe.

-Kmart has had a long and uphill battle and the company’s employees take most of the battering.
-Widespread store closures, poor employee compensation, and poor workplace culture, all create a poor 2.7 score for the failing Kmart.
+Kmart has had a long and uphill battle, and the company’s employees take most of the battering.
+Widespread store closures certainly don’t help things—wonder why that is.

 U.S. Security Associates

 U.S. Security Associates offers security services to clients and employs over 50,000, many of whom are severely unsatisfied with their company.
 Only 40% of employees would recommend working here.

 With a 2.8 Glassdoor score, Security Associates employees’ reviews constantly mention low pay, infrequent raises, and little to no support from upper management.
 Steer clear of working for this company!

 LA Fitness is one of the many customer-facing companies that rank among the worst places to work.
 Glassdoor reviews consistently mention low pay, long hours, and disconnected upper management.

 The Glassdoor rating for LA Fitness sits at 3.0.
 Only 42% of employees would recommend working for this company—and that’s probably the upper management speaking!